 Initially you should get in touch to discuss the audio book project.
 We will be able to advise on the best recording and production methods for the book.
 If needed we can also make suggestions of suitable voice artists for the project.

 Recording audiobooks is a very time consuming process and so can be expensive.
 You will have to budget for the cost of the voice artist plus the cost of the studio for the recording itself and then many studio hours for subsequent editing, proofing and post-production and mastering work.
 We may request that you break the project into sections that can be invoiced and paid for separately.
 Call now 01202 462851 now to discuss your project and get more detailed information on exactly what is involved in recording a book.

 Can I visit the studio before making a booking?

 Yes, we welcome arranged visits.
-The recording process can be quite long – especially for audio books – you’ll be spending a lot of time either in the booth or the control room so it’s important that you are happy with the work environment and also that you feel that you can work with our staff too.
+The recording process can be quite long – especially for audio books – you’ll be spending a lot of time in the booth so it’s important that you are happy with the work environment and also that you feel that you can work with our staff too.

-To make sure that someone is free to answer your questions and to ensure that you aren’t disturbing someone else’s recording session please call us on 01202 462851 or click here to email us
+To make sure that someone is free to answer your questions and to ensure that you aren’t disturbing someone else’s recording session please call or email to arrange an appointment.